 Transition from Year 6 to Year 7

-One of our favourite times of the year is when we invite our Year 6 students in to school for their Induction.
-We were unable to hold our Induction Day in 2020 due to Covid-19 restrictions, we were therefore pleased to share our virtual video with welcome messages instead.
-We also shared our Minecraft Tours of Lower School below, produced and narrated by our very own Imberhorne students.
+We are pleased to share our Minecraft Tours of Lower School below, produced and narrated by our very own Imberhorne students.
 They are near perfect matches to our Windmill Lane site.
 We hope the tours gave Year 6 students an increased confidence about coming to Imberhorne.
-Please also see below for some reassuring messages from our Year 7 students.

 Our website gives comprehensive information about life at Imberhorne.
 The Parents and Student sections in particular are good places to start.
 You will find information on everything from our SEND provision to medication in school and holiday request procedures.
 Answers to the most common queries that students and parents/carers have are also found below.